The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: Energy transfer between harmonic oscillators and the photo-electric effect

 where the coherent state amplitude is $\beta(t)=-i \lambda \int_0^t d s \ddot{x}(s) e^{i \omega_0 s}$.
 If we consider that the classical variables follow their usual evolution under the Poisson brackets (such that there is no back-reaction of the classical field on the quantum detector), the equation of motion for the amplitude of the classical oscillator is $x(t) = x_0\mathrm{sin}(\nu t)$.
 In this case, the probability for the quantum detector to transition to the $n = 1$ Fock state is

 where $\delta = \nu - \omega$ is the detuning between the frequency of the classical oscillator and the transition frequency of the quantum harmonic oscillator detector.

-In analogy to the photo-electric signatures of section.~\ref{PEeffect1}, all core signatures of the photo-electric effect follow: the archetypal threshold frequency appears as the resonance condition, in which the frequency of oscillation of the classical oscillator is lower than the transition frequency of the detector, then the probability for the quantum detector to transition is suppressed.
+In analogy to the photo-electric signatures of Section~\ref{PEeffect1}, all core signatures of the photo-electric effect follow: the archetypal threshold frequency appears as the resonance condition, in which the frequency of oscillation of the classical oscillator is lower than the transition frequency of the detector, then the probability for the quantum detector to transition is suppressed.
 It is only when the frequency of the radiation, matches the frequency of the detector:

 does the quantum detector have a non-negligible probability to absorb a single quanta of energy.
-This resonance condition, converted into the energy conservation relation of Eq.~\eqref{einstpe}, manifests as a phononic version of the Einstein photo-electric relation, analogous to the gravito-phononic version of the photo-electric frequency relation that Millikan verified \cite{tobar2023detecting}, using many harmonic oscillators of different frequencies and measuring discrete excitations with different gravitational wave frequencies will allow for a gravitational version of Millikan's experiment \cite{tobar2023detecting}.
+This resonance condition, converted into the energy conservation relation of Eq.~{\eqref{einstpe}}, manifests as a phononic version of the Einstein photo-electric relation, which Millikan verified, using many harmonic oscillators of different frequencies and measuring discrete excitations with different gravitational wave frequencies will allow for a gravitational version of Millikan's experiment, this applies in the case of either resonant mass or any gravitational wave detector involving resonant energy exchange, including detectors utilising the electromagntetic field.
 This highlights how a simple model of a classical harmonic oscillator coupled to a quantum harmonic oscillator can replicate all core signatures of the photo-electric effect.
 However, as we highlight below, in full analogy to the case of photo-electric transitions, energy conservation is violated by $\hbar \omega$, for single quanta transitions if this model is maintained.

-In analogy with the photo-electric case, the probability of a non-energy conserving transition is statistically suppressed, as follows directly from Eq.~\eqref{Pn1}, for $\delta \gg \lambda$, it also follows here that for long times and weak coupling strengths the probility of non-energy conserving transitions are statistically suppressed $P_e \rightarrow 0$.
-In the same regime, $E_\mathrm{diff} \rightarrow 0$.
+In analogy with the photo-electric case, the probability of a non-energy conserving transition is statistically suppressed, as follows directly from Eq.~{\eqref{Pn1}}, for $\delta \gg \lambda$, it also follows here that for long times and weak coupling strengths the probility of non-energy conserving transitions are statistically suppressed $P_e \rightarrow 0$.
+In the same regime, $E_\mathrm{diff} \rightarrow \hbar \delta$.
 Therefore, in full analogy to the photo-electric case, the QFT preserves energy conservation, while the CFT does not.
 The energy difference between the free-Hamiltonian eigenstates is $E_{\mathrm{diff}}=\hbar \delta$, with energy spread $\Delta E = \mathcal{O}(\lambda)$.